Art in Cardiff: Private galleries

 A small number of private art galleries continue to operate in Cardiff.
 Art in Wales: an illustrated history 1850–1980 describes the standard of exhibitions in Wales private galleries as "uneven", but singles out the Howard Roberts Gallery in Cardiff as one of the "two outstanding private galleries in Wales".

+The first private art gallery, called the Cardiff Gallery, opened in 1953 but only lasted a year or two.
 In 1956 the Howard Roberts Gallery was created by artist Howard Roberts in four large rooms on St Mary Street.
 The gallery exhibited established Welsh painters and helped develop the careers of others.
 It became known as a centre for modernism, signing Ceri Richards and John Piper to its books.
 The gallery was eventually forced to close in 1970, but left a legacy of art bequests to major Welsh galleries.

 Other notable private galleries include the Albany Gallery, Roath, which was opened in 1965 by Mary Yapp and became the agent for Kyffin Williams.
-The Martin Tinney Gallery opened in 1989 in the city centre, later moving to St Andrews Crescent, and represents major Welsh artists such as Shani Rhys James.

-G39 is a contemporary art gallery which opened on Mill Lane in the centre of Cardiff in 1998.
-It moved to larger premises in Roath in 2012.
+Martin Tinney had managed a gallery in Jacobs Antiques Market in the city centre, since 1989, but in 1992 opened the Martin Tinney Gallery in Windsor Place, specialising entirely in Welsh art.
+In 2002 the gallery moved to St Andrews Crescent.
+It represented major Welsh artists such as Shani Rhys James.
+When Tinney retired the gallery closed, in March 2023.
+In November 2023 former Martin Tinney Gallery manager, Myfanwy Shorey, opened a new gallery, Gallery Celf, in Roath, with the ambition of establishing the area as Cardiff's "gallery district".